JetBrains/Qodana/topics/qodana-github-action.md

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-While the [Qodana IntelliJ GitHub app](qodana-intellij-github-application.md) supports only public repositories, for private repositories use the Qodana IntelliJ GitHub action.
+While the [Qodana GitHub app](qodana-github-application.md) supports only public repositories, for private repositories use the Qodana GitHub action.

-The **Qodana IntelliJ GitHub action** is a more general tool for easier continuous code inspection.
+The **Qodana GitHub action** is a more general tool for easier continuous code inspection.
 Anyone with the write permission to a repository can set up a continuous code inspection with Qodana using GitHub actions.

 ## How to start